vorlif/spreak/README.md

 For PO files almost every translation tool offers the possibility to update the files from a POT file.
 With Poedit you can do it via `Translation -> Update from POT file`.
-If you use the gettext utilities you can use `msgmerge  es.po template.pot`.
+If you use the gettext utilities you can use `msgmerge -U es.po template.pot`.
 For all other tools, it is worth taking a look at the documentation.

 #### json files